jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 One door closes.

-One couple takes their chance.
+Three people take a chance.

 #### Soviets - Limits of Predictions